-The Quadram Institute is working at the interfaces between food science, gut biology and the microbiome, human health and disease, capitalising on the world-class bioscience cluster based at the Norwich Research Park.
+The Quadram Institute is creates new interfaces between food science, gut biology, human health and disease, capitalising on the world-class bioscience cluster based at the Norwich Research Park.
+Scientists and clinicians work closely with major

 Our research programme covers these main areas, where we are looking to answer major fundamental questions: